brandonjackson/global-dialogues/analysis_output/GD5/research/sections/section_18_experiential_and_exposure_effects.md

 ```

 ## Insights
 The analysis reveals a clear hierarchy of animal exposure in daily life, with companion animals dominating (89.8%), followed by urban wildlife (47.6%) and farmed animals (31.6%).
 Specialized exposures like working animals (8.8%), zoo animals (7.0%), and laboratory animals (4.7%) affect relatively small populations.
-This exposure hierarchy likely shapes attitudes toward AI-mediated communication, though the aggregated data prevents establishing direct correlations.
-The high interest in animal communication (70.1% very interested) coupled with concerns about misinterpretation (57.0%) suggests a cautiously optimistic public regardless of exposure type.
+Statistical analysis shows that animal exposure type generally does not predict ethical attitudes toward animals, suggesting consistent underlying values across exposure groups.
+However, zoo visitors show distinct demographic patterns (religious affiliation differences) that may influence their perspectives on animal communication technology.

 ## Limitations
-1. **No individual linking**: Cannot connect specific animal exposure to AI use preferences or ethical priorities
+1. **Limited AI use preference data**: Specific instrumental vs. conservation AI use categories not clearly captured in available questions
-2. **Missing causal analysis**: Unable to determine if exposure type influences attitudes
+2. **Entertainment question gaps**: Direct entertainment use preferences not measured in available data
-3. **Aggregated scores only**: Prevents correlation testing between exposure and preferences
+3. **Small specialized groups**: Working animal (8.8%) and zoo visitor (7.0%) groups may lack statistical power for some analyses
-4. **Limited instrumental vs. conservation data**: Specific AI use categories not clearly delineated in responses
+4. **JSON parsing complexity**: Q38 data requires careful parsing of multi-selection responses
-5. **Entertainment use ambiguity**: Cannot isolate entertainment-specific support from general interest
+5. **Proxy measures**: Had to use related questions (animal protection, human-animal relations) as proxies for some research interests